sjdavalle/pe-compass/README.md

 # Output Samples

-The output of a file being parsed is show in the below json output.
+The output of a file being parsed is shown in the below json output.
+The default output is JSON.
+So it should be farily easy to build a custom database with this data that leverages JSON Documents.
+Future releases are going to accomodate CSV and SQL output to build SQL databases <-- My FAVORITE

 ```json
 {